Books by Tariki Trust Tutors and

 (Illustration from The Moorfoot Tales by Lily LeMaire.)

-‘Uncovering Mystery in Everyday Life’ by Bob Chisholm
+‘Uncovering Mystery in Everyday Life’ by Bob Chisholm (former tutor)

 Bob Chisholm taught on Tariki Trust’s psychotherapy course, which ended in 2022.
 This book is about psychotherapy.
 Written as a collection of tales about encounters between a therapist and his clients, it reveals why many people would turn to therapy for help, what they might look for and what they might actually find.